-Before the 1800's a form of martial art known as Ti or Te was practiced by the nobility of the islands as a means of self defense and self development.
-This lead to Okinawans developing their own forms of martial arts evolved from Te with influences from Chinese boxing and other fighting forms.
-Early Karate was known as Tode (Tang Hand) in recognition of the Chinese influence and was first systemized by Tode Sakugawa.
+Before the 1800s, a form of martial art known as "Te" was practiced by the nobility of the islands as a means of self-defense and self-development.
+This lead to Okinawans developing their own forms of martial arts evolved from Te, with influences from Chinese boxing and other fighting forms.
+Early Karate was known as Tode (Tang Hand) in recognition of the Chinese influence, and was first systemized by Tode Sakugawa.

-Sokon Matsumura worked in Shuri, the former capitol of Okinawa, as a bodyguard to the last three successive Ryukyuan Kings in the 1800's. this put him in a powerful and unique position to learn the fighting arts and further develop what Sakugawa had taught him.
+Sokon Matsumura worked in Shuri, the former capitol of Okinawa, as a bodyguard to the last three successive Ryukyuan Kings.
+This put him in a powerful and unique position to learn the fighting arts and further develop what Sakugawa had taught him.

-Sokon Matsumura was to become one of Sakugawa's most famous students.
-There are many legends concerning his prowess and he is said to have died undefeated.
-Matsumura named his system, "Shorin (Shaolin) Ryu" after the legendary Chinese temple.
-The Shorin styles were also known as Shurite or "Shuri Hand."
+Sokon Matsumura became one of Sakugawa's most famous students.
+There are many legends concerning his prowess, and he is said to have died undefeated.
+Matsumura named his system "Shorin Ryu" after the legendary Chinese (Shaolin) temple.
+The Shorin styles were also known as Shuri-Te or "Shuri Hand."